CodingWithRand/CWR/README.md

 I always look like the newbie on coding because I don't make that many projects.
 And seem like the projects I made is not that quality as well.
 When I code, I usually look up some guides on the google as well.
 But now, since the __ChatGPT__ has come.
 I will ask it instead

+Now, I have my own website that is made by react.js framework and is host by firebase.
+I hope you see my talent as a front-end (probably) developer

 ## My Skills (I guess)

 ### Computer Language